RL-1 Slip – Employment and Other Income

-- the salary or wages and any other remuneration paid to a current employee and, in certain cases, to a former or future employee;
+- the salary or wages and any other remuneration paid to a current, former or future employee;

 - the taxable benefits granted to an individual who receives them as a shareholder or as a member of a partnership (also referred to as a partner);

 - the commissions paid to a self-employed person;

 - the fees and other amounts paid to a self-employed person, if Québec income tax was withheld from such amounts, or if these amounts were paid for building service work performed inside or outside a public building;

 - certain income that is not a salary or wages;

 - amounts deducted at source from the above-mentioned types of remuneration.